Lhawks202/Query_Curious/README.md

 ## Running locally
 1. Run `flask --app northwind init-db` to update the Northwind DB schema

+## Testing
+1. Run `pytest --cov=northwind --cov-report=html`
+2. Look at terminal output to see which tests passed and which failed
+3. For information on code coverage and test specifics open `<project-root>/htmlcov/index.html` to see the report.

 <h3 align=”center”>
 Hi there, we are Query Curious!
 </h3>